Jerryemet/pick-a-tile/README.md

 ## Rules

-1. Correctly match two tiles of the same color within 2 minutes to win.
+1. Correctly match two tiles of the same color within one minute to win.
 2. If the timer runs out before you complete the game, you lose.
 3. The timer is stopped when you win.